University of Douai

 The University of Douai (Université de Douai; Universiteit van Dowaai) was a historic university in Douai, France.
 With a medieval tradition of scholarly activity in the city, the university was established in 1559, and lectures began in 1562.
 It ceased operations from 1795 to 1808.
 In 1887, it was relocated 27 km away to Lille, where it became the University of Lille.

-From the mid-16th century onward, the University of Douai had a Europe-wide influence as a prominent center of Neo-Latin literature, significantly contributing to the dissemination of printed knowledge.
+From the mid-16th century onward, the University of Douai had a Europe-wide influence as a prominent center of Neo-Latin literature, contributing to the dissemination of printed knowledge.
 With 1,500 to 2,000 registered students and several hundred professors, it was the second-largest university in France during the late 17th and 18th centuries.
-Studies in mathematics and physics at the Douai Faculty of Arts fostered advancements in artillery practice.
-The Douai Faculty of Theology was a key center for Catholic scholarship, playing a crucial role in shaping religious doctrines and engaging in political controversies across Europe.
-Its scholars also contributed to the development of new approaches in the humanities.
+Studies in mathematics and physics at the Douai Faculty of Arts produced advancements in artillery practice.

 History

 Douai, scholar pole from the late Middle Ages to the Renaissance

 Before the formal establishment of the university, Douai had a rich scholarly tradition dating back to the late Middle Ages.
 Nearby, Anchin Abbey served as a significant cultural center from the 11th to the 13th century, producing numerous manuscripts and charters.
 It was rivaled by the scriptoria of Marchiennes Abbey and Flines Abbey.
 Alongside these abbeys, other monastic houses in Douai contributed to the city's intellectual activity.
 By the 16th century, these institutions ensured that "close to the city, several very rich abbeys could provide space and resources to the new university."

 The bonds of vassalage tying the County of Flanders to the Kingdom of France were abolished in 1526, with Flanders becoming an imperial province under the Treaty of Madrid (1526), signed by King Francis I of France and Charles V, Holy Roman Emperor.
 This arrangement was later confirmed by the Treaty of Cambrai (1529).
 Consequently, it was to the emperor that the magistrates of Douai submitted a request in 1531 to establish a university in the town.
-However, formal approval for the university was only granted during the reign of Philip II of Spain, reflecting the evolving political and religious context of the time.
+However, formal approval for the university was only granted during the reign of Philip II of Spain.